Understanding Estimates and Quotations

 Removals companies simply cannot give standard prices for the services they provide.

-This mainly because of the time for loading and unloading plus the distance travelled for the removals are completely different from job to job.
+This is mainly because of the time for loading and unloading plus the distance travelled for the removals are completely different from job to job.

 The different services the client requests including any materials required for each job are completely different which also impacts the price of the removal.